Pain Reliever, Anti-inflammatory, Microglial and Mast Cell Inhibitor?

 Chronic Regional Pain Syndrome (CRPS)

 Hesselink reported a case study of a 13-year CRPS patient who had not responded to numerous prior treatments.
 Her CRPS had progressed in typical fashion.
 Following a minor injury (bruised ankle), she experienced pain, swelling, changes in skin color, and severe burning pain that increased over time and then spread to her opposite foot.
-She developed allodynia and had trouble walking and sleeping.
-A second injury to her knee caused CRPS to flare up in her knee, and she became largely unable to walk and was wheelchair bound.
+She subsequently developed allodynia and had trouble walking and sleeping.
+A second injury to her knee caused CRPS to flare up in her knee, and she became largely wheelchair-bound.

 Small Fiber Neuropathy